state-alchemists/zrb/docs/getting-started.md

 touch zrb_init.py
 ```

-For a more sophisticated way to create a Project, please visit [the project section](concepts/project.md)
+For a more sophisticated way to create a Project, you should run `zrb project create`.
+Please visit [the project section](concepts/project.md) for more information.

 # Creating A Task